betsythefc/custard/plans.md

  - Modify PHP to move the random number to the review table along with the review and date.
  - Modify new link script to check the MySQL database when creating a new random number to prevent duplicates.
  - ~~[DONE]Modify new link script to use a single review.php instead of creating a php file for each review.~~
+ - Get Date string (yyyymmdd) for php to put into database (right now it is hardcoded as "20160201")

 v0.05
 -----